giovaz94/isee-project-2023-2024/docs/report.md

 ## Goals of the project

-> The goal of the project is to simulate an environment using a BDI Agent framework in which agents simulate two types of creatures, doves and hawks, that compete for survival based on their behaviors, observing how the evolution of the species unfolds.
+> The goal of the project is to simulate an environment using a BDI Agent framework in which agents simulate two types of creatures, doves and hawks, that compete for survival based on their behaviors, observing how the evolution of the species unfolds. [^1]

+[^1]: The project has been taken inspiration from the [Simulating the Evolution of Aggression, by Primer](https://www.youtube.com/watch?app=desktop&v=YNMkADpvO4w&t=5s)'s video.

 ## Requirements Analysis

-### Functional requirements

 - The simulation is composed of a sequence of rounds;
 - Food is spawned casually inside the map;